lauren-schmidt/dasmp4/report.md

 ## Assumptions & Limitations
 #### Assumptions
 - The rover is assumed to be in an open area with enough space to navigate.
 - Assume all IMU sensor data is accurate and reliable (it is sometimes noisy).

 #### Limitations
 - The rover can detect stop signs and traffic lights *within a certain range*, but may not be able to detect them in conditions with poor lighting or from far distances.
 - We encountered issues with the hardware for this project, specifically with connecting to the SLAB Router and the radio-controller.
 We were frequently booted from the network, which caused delays in testing and debugging code.
 There was also a limited number of available radio-controllers, and our rover was only able to connect to one of them.
+- object detection and